bsebesta/portfolio-v2/content/projects/headspace/index.md

   </style>
 ---

-A designer I follow, Pablo Sanchez, has said that the “ultimate challenge for the current generation of interaction designers is to create a cohesive ecosystem of devices, webconnected objects and cloud services.”
+{{< prominentText >}}Headspace asked us to build a voice channel for Alexa and Google Assistant, allowing customers to access hundreds of guided meditations without touching their phones.{{< /prominentText >}}

-Our collaboration with [Headspace](https://www.headspace.com/) was a great opportunity to confront this challenge head-on.
-Given that meditation aims to rid the mind of distractions, and given that Headspace’s massive library of guided meditations were (mostly) a purely audible experience, we were tasked to find ways to make it easy to jump in and start meditating for anyone with a Google or Amazon smart speaker.
+We were tasked to find ways to make it easy to jump in and start meditating for anyone with a Google or Amazon smart speaker.